 The Taixue 太學 "National University" was the highest educational institution in imperial China.
 It was located in the capital and came into being during the Former Han period 前漢 (206 BCE-8 CE).
-Before, there was only private education because there was not a single educational principle considered as the orthodox one to be sponsored by the state.
-During the early Former Han period the prevalent philosophical system was the Huang-Lao teaching 黃老 that was influenced by Daoism and the Five Processes theory 五行.
+Before imperial times, there was only private education (see schools) because there was not a single educational principle considered as the orthodox one supported by the state.
+During the early Former Han period the prevalent philosophical system was the Huang-Lao teaching 黃老 that was influenced by Daoism and the Five-Agents theory 五行.
 Emperor Wu 漢武帝 (r.
-141-87 BCE) then decided to adopt Confucianism as state doctrine because it was one the one side the most systematic philosophical system that was able to connect the spheres of government, society and cosmology, and on the other side was the only philosophical tradition that possessed a system of regular education.
+141-87 BCE) then decided to adopt Confucianism as the state doctrine because it was on the one hand the most systematic philosophical system that was able to connect the spheres of government, society and cosmology, and on the other hand the only philosophical tradition that possessed a system of regular education.
 This decision is called bachu baijia 罷黜百家 "expelling the hundred [non-Confucian] schools of philosophy".
-The Confucian scholar Dong Zhongshu 董仲舒 suggested establishing a National University in the capital Chang'an 長安 (modern Xi'an 西安, Shaanxi) where specialized professors (boshi 博士 "erudites") would teach the Five Confucian Classics (Yijing 易經 "Book of Changes", Shangshu 尚書 "Book of Documents", Shijing 詩經 "Book of Song", Liji 禮記 "Records of Rites", and Chunqiu 春秋 "Spring and Autumn Annals").
+The Confucian scholar Dong Zhongshu 董仲舒 (179-104 BCE) suggested establishing a National University in the capital Chang'an 長安 (modern Xi'an 西安, Shaanxi) where specialized erudites (boshi 博士 "professors") would teach the Five Confucian Classics (Yijing 易經 "Book of Changes", Shangshu 尚書 "Book of Documents", Shijing 詩經 "Book of Song", Liji 禮記 "Records of Rites", and Chunqiu 春秋 "Spring and Autumn Annals").

-In the beginning, there were only 50 persons in the University, professors and students.
-Until the end of the Former Han period, majors and students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the gloss book Erya 爾雅.
-At that time there were already 3,000 students enrolled at the University.
+In the beginning, there were only 50 persons in the University, counting for both professors and students.
+Until the end of the Former Han period, the number of major disciplines and that of students increased constantly, and new professorships were founded for the two commentaries of the Chunqiu, Gongyangzhuan 公羊傳 and Guliangzhuan 穀梁傳, and the commentary and parallel tradition to it, the Zuozhuan 左傳, as well as for the Zhouguan 周官, a description of the ideal administrative apparatus, and the glossary Erya 爾雅.
+In the late Former Han period, there were already 3,000 students enrolled at the University.
 The usurper Wang Mang 王莽 (r.
-8-23 CE) used Confucian experts to bolster his government and therefore founded two different schools, the Biyong 辟雍 and the Mingtang 明堂 Academies located south of the city walls.
+8-23 CE) used Confucian experts to bolster his government ideologically and therefore founded two different schools, the Biyong 辟雍 and Mingtang 明堂 academies located south of the city walls.
 These institutions were able to house 10,000 students.
-Until that time it was very common that the emperors chose professors of the National University to be appointed to high state offices.
+Until that time it was very common that the emperors chose erudites of the National University to be appointed to high state offices.

 When Emperor Guangwu 漢光武帝 (r.
-25-57 CE) founded the Later Han dynasty 後漢 (25-220 CE) he moved the capital from Chang'an to Luoyang 洛陽 (modern Luoyang, Henan) and established the National University the Kaiyang Gate 開陽門.
-In 126 CE the buildings of the University were considerably enlarged so that 30,000 students (taixuesheng 太學生 or shengyuan 生員) were able to enroll.
+25-57 CE) founded the Later Han dynasty 後漢 (25-220 CE) he moved the capital from Chang'an to Luoyang 洛陽 (modern Luoyang, Henan) and established the National University close to the Kaiyang Gate 開陽門.
+In 126 CE the buildings of the University were considerably enlarged to receive as much as 30,000 students (taixuesheng 太學生 or shengyuan 生員).
 In 175 the orthodox version of the Confucian Classics was cut into stone slabs that were erected on the compound of the University.
 These were the Xiping Stone Classics 熹平石經 that served as the original for copies to be spread throughout the empire.

-Although professors and students of the National University were to study the Classics and to remain philosophers, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 who crititiced the administration of the metropolitan commandant (sili xiaowei 司隸校尉) Bao Xuan 鮑宣, or Chen Fan 陳蕃 and Li Ying 李膺 who fought against the eunuch clique, a struggle that ended in the prohibition of court factions (danggu 黨錮) consisting of state officials and scholars of the University.
-The eunuchs had arrested more than 1,000 students and professors.
+Although professors and students of the National University were to study the Classics and to do their job as "philosophers" and interpreters of the canonic texts, there were several incidents when professors, supported by a large number of students, tried to interfere into governmental affairs, like Wang Xian 王咸 (d.
+13 BCE) who criticised the administration of the metropolitan commandant (sili xiaowei 司隸校尉) Bao Xuan 鮑宣 (30 BCE-3 CE), or Chen Fan 陳蕃 (d.
+168 CE) and Li Ying 李膺 (110-168 CE) who fought against the eunuch clique, a struggle that ended in the prohibition of court factions (danggu 黨錮) consisting of state officials and scholars of the University.
+The eunuchs had more than 1,000 students and professors arrested.

-During the Song period the administrative positions (zhiyuan 職員, zhishiren 職事人) of instructor and lecturer were abolished and replaced by that of instructors second-class (xuezheng 學正), instructors thrid-class (xuelu 學錄), supervisors of library jianshuku 監書庫, and kitchen supervisors jianchuguan 監廚官.
-These officials were paid out monthly, the positions were occupied by members of the Superior or the Inner College.
+During the Song period the administrative positions (zhiyuan 職員, zhishiren 職事人) of instructor and lecturer were abolished and replaced by that of instructors second-class (xuezheng 學正), instructors third-class (xuelu 學錄), supervisors of library (jianshuku 監書庫), and kitchen supervisors (jianchuguan 監廚官).
+The positions were occupied by members of the Superior or the Inner College.
 The University also employed craftsmen.

 The National University ceased to exist after the demise of the Song dynasty, but the term taixue continued to be used as a synonym for the Guozijian until the end of imperial China in 1911.
-The term taixue (daxue 大學) was from 1898 on used for the newly founded modern universities.
+The term taixue (with the spelling daxue 大學) was from 1898 on used for the newly founded modern universities.